 How to Get to Olympic National Park

 Olympic National Park marks the end (or the beginning, depending on which way you’re driving it) of the iconic US-101.
-It’s a highway that runs the length of the West Coast, all the way from the surf beaches of SoCal to the wild redwood forests of the Pacific Northwest.
+It’s a highway that runs the length of the West Coast, all the way from the beaches of SoCal to the wild redwood forests of the Pacific Northwest.
 Most visitors choose to come in from Aberdeen and run a loop around the reserve.
 You’ll need about two or three days to do that properly.

-Seattle to Olympic National Park
+Other National Parks near Olympic National Park

 Olympic National Park Tours

-Tours of all shapes and sizes offer to give you a glimpse of this wild corner of the Washington coast.
+Tours of all shapes and sizes are available to give you a glimpse of this wild corner of the Washington coast.
 They will last a whole day at least but could last several.
 Some will focus on the iconic Hoh Rain Forest, to take you through lush hiking paths and great groves of Douglas fir.
 Others might add in shore walks to the feral ONP coastline, or trips to the Olympic Mountains.
 It’s also possible to do combo tours that take on Olympic National Park and other regional treats, like Mount Rainier and the Washington Cascades.

 Olympic National Park Lodging

 Planning a night under the stars?
 Here are some of the best campgrounds and campsites inside and outside of Olympic National Park:

 - Heart O’ the Hills Campground